 Undocumented status alone does not suggest that an applicant does not possess the character and fitness qualities necessary to be a licensed lawyer.
 It is not a crime for a removable alien to remain in the United States.
 Arizona v.
 United States, 132 S. Ct.
 2492, 2505 (2012).
-Moreover, California, Florida and New York have all determined that undocumented immigration status, in and of itself, does not reflect adversely upon an individual's fitness to practice law.
-131 A.D.
-3d at 15, 315 P.3d at 130, Fla.
-Stat. § 454.021(3).
-In considering the weight to be accorded to unlawful entry, the New York Court of Appeals cited the United States Supreme Court's long-standing recognition that "[v]isiting . . . condemnation on the head of an infant is illogical and unjust."
-131 A.D.
-3d at 18-19 citing Plyer v.
-Doe, 457 U.S. 202, 220, 102 S.Ct.
-2382 (1982) (holding the undocumented status of the children does not establish sufficient rational basis for denying the education benefits the state affords other residents).
+Moreover, California, Florida, Illinois, Pennsylvania, Nebraska, New Jersey, New York, and Wyoming have all determined that undocumented immigration status, in and of itself, does not reflect adversely upon an individual's fitness to practice law.
+131 A.D.3d at 15, 315 P.3d at 130, Fla.
+Stat. § 454.021(3); 705 Ill.
+Comp.
+Stat.
+205/2; Neb.
+Rev. Stat § 4-111; Wyo.
+Stat.
+Ann. § 33-5-105.
+In considering the weight to be accorded to unlawful presence in the United States, the New York Court of Appeals cited the United States Supreme Court's long-standing recognition that "[v]isiting...

+condemnation on the head of an infant is illogical and unjust."
+Vargas, 131 A.D.3d at 18-19 (citing Plyer v.
+Doe, 457 U.S. 202, 220 (1982) (holding the undocumented status of the children does not establish sufficient rational basis for denying the education benefits the state affords other residents)).

-DACA recipients do not enter the United States illegally under their own volition.
+DACA recipients do not enter or remain in the United States illegally under their own volition.
 They are brought as children at the hands of their parents.
 It is unrealistic to expect children brought to the United States by their parents to leave the only country they have known.
 Indeed, the heart of the DACA policy is the notion that United States immigration laws are not designed "to remove productive young people to countries they may not have lived or even speak the language," particularly when "many of these young people have already contributed to our country in significant ways."
-DHS, Memorandum from Janet Napolitano (June 15, 2012) attached as Exhibit A.
+DHS, Memorandum from Janet Napolitano (June 15, 2012) attached as Exhibit B.

-An applicant to the Utah State Bar must be "one whose record of conduct justifies the trust of clients, adversaries, courts and others with respect to the professional duties owed to them.
+An applicant to the Utah State Bar must be "one whose record of conduct justifies the trust of clients, adversaries, courts and others with respect to the professional duties owed to them."
 Sup.
-CT.
+Ct.
 R. Prof'l Practice 14-708.
-A candidate for admission to the bar should generally posses those qualities of truth-speaking, honor, and strict observance of the fiduciary responsibility "that have, throughout the centuries, been compendiously described as moral character."
+A candidate for admission to the bar should generally possess those qualities of truth-speaking, honor, and strict observance of the fiduciary responsibility "that have, throughout the centuries, been compendiously described as moral character."
 Schware v.
-Board of Bar Examiners of N.M., 353 U.S. 232, 247, 77 S. Ct.
-752 (1957) (Frankfurter, J. concurring).
+Bd. of Bar Examiners of N.M., 353 U.S. 232, 247 (1957) (Frankfurter, J. concurring).
 Utah attorneys take the following oath: